sociam/indx/docsgen/README.md

 A docsgen comment begins with a description and is followed by tags (if any).
 A tag is of the form @tag [parameters].
 Descriptions should be in [Markdown](http://en.wikipedia.org/wiki/Markdown).
 The description may come after the tags if preferred.

-For example, both of the following are valid:
+For example, both of the following are valid ways of describing a class:

 	/// This awesome class does
 	/// some awesome things!